veggiespam/ImageLocationScanner/README.md

 # Random Future Todos
-* Idea from Burp's @pajswigger:  It's quite common that servers return 304 not modified.
+* Idea from Burp's @pajwigger:  It's quite common that servers return 304 not modified.
 It might be a good trick, if you see a request for an image, and there's only 304s in the site map – that in an active scan you fetch the image.